PJ Haggerty: Memphis

 Haggerty transferred to play for the Memphis Tigers.
 Heading into the 2024–25 season, he was named to the preseason first-team all-conference team.
 Haggerty was named a midseason all-American and was candidate for the National Player of the year.
 On January 5, 2025, he scored 27 points, while also adding on five rebounds, and three steals in a win over North Texas.
 On January 11, 2025, Haggerty dropped 25 points in a win over East Carolina.
 After winning the 2024–25 American Regular Season Championship, Haggerty was named conference player of the year.
 He led the conference in scoring with 21.2 points per game, was third in steals with 1.8 per game, and ninth in assists with 3.8 per game during the regular season.
 In the 2025 American Athletic Conference men's basketball tournament quarterfinal, Haggerty scored a career-high 42 points and tied the single game AAC tournament scoring record as the Tigers beat the Wichita State Shockers 83–80.

 Kansas State

 Haggerty transferred to play for the Kansas State Wildcats on May 26, 2025.

+Texas A&M

+Haggerty transferred to Texas A&M on April 10th, 2026.